Respond • Recover • Prevent

 • Contact your bank immediately to stop or recall payments.

-• Notify internal leadership and security teams.
+• Notify leadership and security teams.

-• Preserve all emails and records for investigation.
+• Preserve emails and records for investigation.

 Mail, Gift Card & Other Scams